r-choudhary/basic-blog/content/post/post-1.md

 Basically what these Income Share Agreement (ISA) based institutions are doing -- aligning the learner needs with their own.
 Such that both of them are incentivized to do their best.

-All this feels too good to be true, to break into tech, I have joined one such coding boot camp/learning platform called [AttainU](attainu.com).
+All this feels too good to be true, to break into tech, I have re-joined one such coding boot camp/learning platform called [AttainU](attainu.com).

 ## 🚀 How?